 Feet in the same circle

-Genesee Community Charter School
+Genesee Community Charter Schools

 Our diverse-by-design schools erase social and academic boundaries.
-Now accepting applications for the 2024-2025 school year.

 About Us